Chart Color Schemes

 Employment

-Conversely, health care & social assistance shows lower representation at 9.8% versus the regional average of 16.9%.
-Many residents commute elsewhere for work based on Census data.
-In the 12-month period ending September 2025, labour force decreased by 5.6% and employment by 5.7%, leading to a rise in unemployment rate by 0.1 percentage points.
-Rest of NSW recorded an employment decline of 0.5% and labour force decline of 0.1%, with unemployment rising by 0.4 percentage points during the same period.
-State-level data shows NSW employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov-25, with a state unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bombala's employment mix suggests local employment should increase by 4.6% over five years and 10.7% over ten years.
+Many residents commute elsewhere for work based on Census data comparisons.
+Between September 2024 and 2025, Bombala's labour force decreased by 5.6%, employment declined by 5.7%, leading to a 0.1 percentage point rise in unemployment rate.
+In contrast, Rest of NSW experienced milder declines and a larger unemployment rate increase.
+National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bombala's industry mix suggests local employment could increase by 4.6% in five years and 10.7% in ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment